awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-capacityprovider-managedscaling.md

 ## Properties<a name="aws-properties-ecs-capacityprovider-managedscaling-properties"></a>

 `MaximumScalingStepSize`  <a name="cfn-ecs-capacityprovider-managedscaling-maximumscalingstepsize"></a>
-The maximum number of container instances that Amazon ECS will scale in or scale out at one time\.
+The maximum number of Amazon EC2 instances that Amazon ECS will scale out at one time\.
+The scale in process is not affected by this parameter\.
 If this parameter is omitted, the default value of `10000` is used\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`